SpoonLabs/coming/docs/extension_points.md

 ## Execution modes (Analyzers to run)

-In the value of parameter `mode`  you can add the class names of the Analyzer to consider.
-That classes must implement the interface `Analyzer`.
+The value of parameter `mode`  can have the class names of the Analyzer to consider.
+That class must implement the interface `Analyzer`.
 You can add more than one filter by separating them using the char Classpath separator (e.g., ':').

 ##  Commit Filters

-In the value of parameter `filter`  you can add the class names of the filter to consider.
-That classes must implement the interface `IFilter`.
+The value of parameter `filter`  can have the class names of the filter to consider.
+That class must implement the interface `IFilter`.
 You can add more than one filter by separating them using the char Classpath separator (e.g., ':').

 For example `-filter bugfix:myclasses.Filter1:myclassesFilter2`, indicates the use of 3 filters: `bugfix`, included in Coming, and two news  `myclasses.Filter1` and `myclassesFilter2`.
 Those classes must be included in the classpath.